 Delightfully rustic surroundings (proper pub decor, dark beams, wood burner, ancient wooden settles and locals propping up the bar) belie the contemporary culinary cleverness going down at the Pyne Arms.

-The pair have hauled this hidden-away village pub into the 21st century through a menu of great cooking, excellent local gin list, well-kept ales on tap – including the chocolatey Mena Dhu stout from Cornwall’s St Austell Brewery – and friendly service.
-Their efforts saw the pub voted Trencherman’s Best Dining Pub in 2019.
+The pair have hauled this hidden‑away village pub into the 21st century through a menu of great cooking, an excellent local gin list, well‑kept ales on tap – including the chocolatey Mena Dhu stout from Cornwall’s St Austell Brewery – and friendly service.
+Their efforts won them Trencherman’s Best Dining Pub in 2019.

 Pyne Arms also has two contemporary guest bedrooms on site, so it’s possible to turn supper into a mini‑break on the edge of Exmoor.
 The opportunity to wake up in the verdant wilds and spend the day stomping over the moor, or exploring nearby National Trust property Arlington Court, before returning for a hearty supper and a pint at the bar is more than a little appealing.